aliljas/DS340_Alfred_Otis/README.md

 ## Required folder layout

+If you are using the GitHub release assets instead of downloading from the original sources:

+1. Download `na_pm25_cells_clean.csv.zip` from the release assets and extract it into `data/processed/`.
+2. Download `ERA.Data.zip` from the release assets and extract it into `data/raw/`.

+After extraction, the project should contain:

+`data/processed/na_pm25_cells_clean.csv`
+Cleaned North America monthly PM2.5 modeling table.

+`data/raw/meteorlogy-data.nc`
+ERA5 monthly weather file.

+`data/raw/meteorlogy-data-other.nc`
+Second ERA5 monthly weather file.

-Place the raw files here before running anything:
+If you are starting from the original source files instead, place the raw files here before running anything:

 `data/raw/GHAP_PM2.5_M1K_*.nc`
 Monthly GHAP PM2.5 files.